 The impact of having a The Present clock in a visible area is subtle and profound.
 With one glance, one feels more connected to the seasons and earth and reminds us of our bigger goals as well as the value of right now in the bigger scheme of things.

 I think gazing at it periodically, instead of at an "am I late" clock, adds up to a healthier mind and a connection with time.
 Even simple things like explaining to our young children when gardening season begins or when birthdays happen using an 'annual' clock has made the yearly rhythm around the sun more tangible and less abstract than with a calendar.

 As for the item itself it is very well crafted.
 The metal polish and finish are smooth and clean, and the spherical curved glass is a unique feature which overlays to the face of the clock a reflection of the area.
 It looks great from the front, or side-on due to the depth of the Present clock itself which gives depth to the view.

 In addition to my first edition purchase, I have also purchased The Present Day recently for a professional high-end location.
 Our visitors all think it is a $1000 or more item due to the uniqueness and quality.

 Just wanted to take the time and congratulate you on a beautifully executed functional piece of art.
 I received my clock a few months ago, and I really do enjoy waking up to it in my bedroom.

 I thought that I would enjoy it most on weekends when I’m fully in control of my own time.
-But I almost enjoy it more on work days; it calms me to realize that it really is only a fraction of my day/life.
-Congratulations again!
+But I almost enjoy it more on work days; it calms me to realize that it really is only a fraction of my day and my whole life.

 I am the very proud owner of The Present Year, Day and desk clock of The Present Day.